FarronF/limerick-council-meetings/meetings/2015/02/16-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District - 19th January 2015.md

 ***government to find a solution to the crisis that exists at present in the hospital.***

-The motion was proposed by Councillor McCreesh and seconded by Councillor Keller.--- 12.
+The motion was proposed by Councillor McCreesh and seconded by Councillor Keller.
+---
+12.

 Notice of Motion submitted by Councillor Paul Keller